arielt/neut-opener/README.md

 ## List of URLs

-Update list of URLs in background_page.js: URL_LIST.
+Update list of URLs in src/background_page.js: URL_LIST.
 URLs will be matched exactly.

+Remember, browser usually doesn't show trailing slash if the path is empty, meaning 'https://www.google.com/' is displayed as 'https://www.google.com'.
+To make sure you put the right URL in the list, type it in the browser, load and copy it out.

 ## Interval

-Update INTERVAL in background_page.js, time is in seconds.
+Update INTERVAL in src/background_page.js, time is in seconds.